Disruptive Pattern Material: The 1968 Pattern range—first general use

-Before the 1966 Pattern equipment had reached all units a slightly revised design of Smock, Combat and Trousers, Combat were introduced as the 1968 Pattern range.
+Before the 1966 Pattern equipment reached all units, a slightly revised design of Smock, Combat and Trousers, Combat were introduced as the 1968 Pattern range.
 The 1966 Pattern DPM fabric design was changed very little for the 1968 issue, and it seems that the 1968 Pattern garments were made for some time in the two very similar DPM fabrics.
-A Hood, Combat, DPM, made of DPM cotton fabric and with a plain olive green lining, was also included in the range, fastened as required to the back of the Smock with the two epaulette buttons and a third under the collar.
+A Hood, Combat, DPM, made of DPM cotton fabric and with a plain olive green lining, was included in the range, fastened as required to the back of the Smock with the two epaulette buttons and a third under the collar.

-In doing this the British Army was the first to adopt a camouflage uniform universally.
+In doing this, the British Army was the first to adopt a camouflage uniform universally.

 For the Royal Marines, which had a responsibility for NATO's northern flank, a Smock, Windproof, Arctic and Trousers, Windproof, Arctic were introduced circa 1972.
 These were made in a lightweight, but wind-proof, DPM fabric and could be worn over quilted jacket and trousers in extreme cold conditions.
 The design of both smock and trousers differ radically from both the standard and para designs.
-The smock is long and loose-fitting, and incorporates a voluminous wired-rim hood, while the trousers have zips in the lower leg to allow them to be put on over boots.
+The smock is long and loose-fitting, and incorporates a voluminous wired-rim hood.
+The trousers have zips in the lower leg to allow them to be put on over boots.

 In the mid-1970s a new Smock Parachutist DPM (Para smock) was introduced for the Parachute Regiment and other airborne units.
 Though made in the 1968 Pattern cotton fabric, its design was closer to that of its predecessor, the Denison smock.

 At the same time a Smock, Sniper, was introduced, based heavily on the Smock Parachutist DPM and sharing many of its details.
-It was distinguished by its padded elbows and shoulders, relocated lower pockets, multiple loops for securing natural camouflage material and hooks for the rifle sling.
+It was distinguished by its padded elbows and shoulders, relocated lower pockets, multiple loops for securing natural camouflage material, and hooks for the rifle sling.

-During the late 1970s, batches of the 1968 Pattern camouflage were used by the USAF Police Tactical Neutralisation Teams at RAF Upper Heyford as a temporary stand-in for the ERDL/M81 Woodland fatigues.
+In the late 1970s, batches of the 1968 Pattern camouflage were used by the USAF Police Tactical Neutralisation Teams at RAF Upper Heyford as a temporary stand-in for the ERDL/M81 Woodland fatigues.